WhatAShot/Electrocardio-Panorama/README.md

 This repository contains the code and datasets for our IJCAI 2021 paper [*Electrocardio Panorama: Synthesizing New ECG views with Self-supervision*](https://arxiv.org/pdf/2105.06293.pdf).

-We present a new concept called **Electrocardio Panorama**, which allows doctors to observe the ECG signals from any viewpoints and only requires one or few ECG views as input.
-To synthesize Electrocardio Panorama, we propose a model called Nef-Net.
+We present a new concept called **Electrocardio Panorama**, which allows doctors to observe the ECG signals from any viewpoints.
+To synthesize Electrocardio Panorama, we propose a model called Nef-Net, which only requires one or few ECG views as input to synthesize the corresponding Electrocardio Panorama.

 ## Nef-Net framework illustration
 ![Nef-Net framework](./Figures/framework.png)